axibase/atsd-use-cases/tutorials/shared/trends.md

 ## Pre-Defined Widgets

-Click the **Widgets** button in the upper toolbar to copy pre-defined widget sections, use these widgets as templates for unique charts.
+Click **Widgets** in the upper toolbar to copy pre-defined widget sections, use these widgets as templates for unique charts.

 ![](./images/pre-def-func.png)